-\begin{rem} We can easily compute the Krull dimension of the ring $R$: $\dim R$ is given by the number of indices in normal form, which equals the number of possible values of $\|a\sno$, times the number of possible values of the $(n-s)$-tuple $(a_{s+1},\ldots,a_n)$.
+\begin{rem} The Krull dimension of the ring $R$ is given by the number of indices in normal form, which equals the number of possible values of $\|a\sno$, times the number of possible values of the $(n-s)$-tuple $(a_{s+1},\ldots,a_n)$.
 We obtain

 \end{rem}

 We are now ready to define the fundamental concept.